alanszlosek/dbFacile/README.txt

 	B. Fetching Data

-		$rows = $db->fetch('select * from users') : Performs SQL query and returns two-dimensional array of rows and their named columns. foreach($rows as $row) {
+		$rows = $db->fetch('select * from users') : Performs SQL query and returns two-dimensional array of rows and their named columns.
+In some cases this returns an iterator object that acts like an array of rows. foreach($rows as $row) {
 			echo $row['email'] . '<br />';
 		}
 		This may not look any simpler than the standard PHP API functions, but having all the data available as a two-dimensional array is beneficial because you don't have to manually fetch each row.
 Treat the data as you would any array of data.

+		$db->fetchAll('select * from users') : Performs SQL query and returns two-dimensional array of rows and their named columns.
+Currently, the MySQL driver uses unbuffered queries to perform the operation, which may be beneficial for large result-sets.

 		$row = $db->fetchRow('select * from users') : Performs SQL query and returns one-dimensional associative array of fields and values.